Ultimate Guide to Choosing the Best Tube Amp for Guitarists

 Speaker

 The general idea is that the bigger the speaker size, the better it can reproduce lower frequencies.
-But bigger is not always better, especially if you're not planning on using the amp on stage.
-12" speakers are the most commonly used, because they provide good balance of highs and lows.
+But bigger is not always better, especially if you’re not planning on using the amp on stage.
+12″ speakers are the most commonly used because they provide a good balance of highs and lows.
 Also note that many amps can drive an external speaker for better projection.

 Power Rating and Attenuation

-The amp's power rating dictates the loudness of an amplifier, along with its sonic headroom.
-The idea is that low power amps are ideal for practice, while playing big venues requires more power.
-Some tubes amps are equipped with power attenuators that allow you to lower the power rating in case you want to tame the amp's volume.
+The amp’s power rating dictates the loudness of an amplifier, along with its sonic headroom.
+The idea is that low-power amps are ideal for practice while playing big venues requires more power.
+Some tube amps are equipped with power attenuators that allow you to lower the power rating in case you want to tame the amp’s volume.

 Also, lowering the power output lets you crank the gain at quieter volume levels, which many use to get good tones without disturbing the neighbors.
-Note that tube amps tend to be louder than solid state amps of the same power rating specification.
-This also means that tube amps tend to have different ratings on its power supply.
+Note that tube amps tend to be louder thanย solid state ampsย of the same power rating specification.
+This also means that tube amps tend to have different ratings on their power supply.

 Equalizer

-Having the ability to shape the sound of your guitar via EQ controls is important, but it doesn't always have to be the amp that does this job.
+Having the ability to shape the sound of your guitar via EQ controls is important, but it doesn’t always have to be the amp that does this job.
 There are now many pedals and rack effects that can accomplish the same Equalization with more accuracy.
-Still, there are tube amplifiers that have expanded EQ controls like the Mesa Boogie Mark V.
+Still, there are tube amplifiers that have expanded EQ controls, like the Mesa Boogie Mark V. And in my experience, I prefer the convenience of tweaking amp EQs over kneeling over to tweak pedals.
+I get better reactions when I do subtle EQ tweaks.

 Input/Output Options